Rhodesian Ridgeback Puppy Guide

 Bringing home a Rhodesian Ridgeback puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Rhodesian Ridgeback puppy to reach full size between 12-24 months.

-With a typical weight of 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback has specific care needs shaped by its genetics and build.
 Originally bred as a scent-tracking and pursuit dog, the Rhodesian Ridgeback brings centuries of selective breeding into the modern home.

 Feeding Schedule